 As I arrived in the ILS role as an engineer with no formal ILS or ILS training, I was keen to read about DE&S’ 70:20:10 approach to learning and development.
 It’s broken down into three distinct yet complementary headings; ‘learning from doing’ (70%), ‘learning from others’ (20%) and ‘learning from formal training’ (10%).
 I have found the approach really suits my way of learning – it doesn’t just involve reading and regurgitating masses of literature.

 The ‘learning from doing’ and ‘learning from others’ approach, along with the clear direction laid out in DE&S’s Policy and Guidance, gives you the confidence to be able to hit the ground running.
-As an ILS manager, I feel fully supported by the Integrated Logistics Function and wider support community within the organisation.
+As an ILS manager, I feel fully supported by the Operational Delivery function and wider support community within the organisation.